International Activities Related to Pesticides

 - FIFRA Section 17(a) requires that exporters of unregistered pesticides first obtain a statement signed by the foreign purchaser indicating the purchaser understands that such pesticide is not registered for use in the U.S. and cannot be sold in the U.S. This statement is known as the Foreign Purchaser Acknowledgement Statement (FPAS).
 For more information on submitting FPAS please consult EPA’s webpage on Importing and Exporting Pesticides.

-- To ensure that national officials responsible for the protection of health and the environment are informed of this shipment, EPA transmits a copy of the statement to the Designated National Authority (DNA) (so designated as part of the United Nations program on Prior Informed Consent) in the receiving country.
+- To ensure that national officials responsible for the protection of health and the environment are informed of this shipment, EPA transmits a copy of the statement to the Designated National Authority (DNA) (as designated by the United Nations program on Prior Informed Consent) in the receiving country.

 Find details and forms for Importing and exporting pesticides and devices.